 Inventory control system

-- Inventory is more used in an actuarial sense rather than business sense.
+- Inventory is more used in an actuarial sense rather than a business sense.

 Stock control system

-- Stock is used in business context.
-Therefore, it is valued at the selling price, which directly affects the company.
+- Stock is used in the business context.
+Therefore, it is valued at the selling price, which reflects the market demand and supply for the product.
+The selling price can change depending on various factors like competition, seasonality, or customer preferences.

-- Stock refers to any product that is old by the company to its customer.
+- Stock refers to any product that is owned by the company to its customer.
+Stock is also non-depreciable, while inventory is subject to depreciation.

-Choosing the right management system is necessary, as this can bring a difference between success and failure, in the current competitive business world.
+Choosing the right stock control system is necessary, as this can bring a difference between success and failure in the current competitive business world.